Pet (manga): Anime

-An anime television series adaptation of the 2009 remastered edition was announced in March 2018.
-The series was originally scheduled to premiere in October 2019, but it was delayed to air from January 6 to March 30, 2020 on Tokyo MX, BS11, and AT-X. The series is directed by Takahiro Omori and written by Sadayuki Murai, with animation by Geno Studio.
+An anime television series adaptation was announced in March 2018.
+The series was originally scheduled to premiere in October 2019, but it was delayed to air from January 6 to March 30, 2020, on Tokyo MX, BS11, and AT-X. The series is directed by Takahiro Omori and written by Sadayuki Murai, with animation by Geno Studio.
 Junichi Hayama is handling the character designs, and Twin Engine is producing the series.
 It was streamed worldwide by Amazon.
 TK from Ling Tosite Sigure performed the series' opening theme song "Chō no Tobu Suisō" (蝶の飛ぶ水槽), while Memai Siren performed the series' ending theme song "image _____".
 The series ran for 13 episodes.
 In December 2020, Sentai Filmworks announced the acquisition of the series for home video and digital release in North America.